LamersBart/S3-Portfolio/README.md

 Purpose of the app: <br/>
 Chefresh: the revolutionary inventory app that allows you to keep track of your products in the house by best before date!
-This way you will never be faced with surprises in the fridge again and you can prepare the tastiest dishes with food that needs to be consumed the fastest.
+This way you will never be faced with surprises in the fridge again, and you can prepare the tastiest dishes with food that needs to be consumed the fastest.
 So nice for our planet 🌍

 ### 4.2 User stories